DreadPir8Rob425/hockey-analytics/README.md

 - Playoff bracket visualization
 - Fantasy hockey integration

-## 🤝 Contributing
+## Contributing

-This project serves as a comprehensive foundation for hockey analytics applications.
-Feel free to extend it with additional features, charts, or data sources.
+This project serves as a foundation for hockey analytics applications.
+Contributions are welcome for additional features, charts, or data sources.

-## 📄 License
+## License

-Open source project for hockey analytics and data visualization development.
+MIT License - Open source project for hockey analytics and data visualization development.